 “Employers these days are not just competing for talent, they’re competing with a growing work-from-home market,” said Christine Sidari, Vice President of Business Development for Corrigan Moving Systems.
 “People just aren’t moving for jobs nearly as much as they used to.
 If companies want to recruit or maintain the best people, they need to be competitive with not only pay, but benefits and corporate relocation packages.
 Having a customized relocation package available will set them apart with recruits, as well as keeping their top employees happy and incentivized to stay with the company long-term.”

 “The importance of companies offering a quality corporate relocation package cannot be understated,” adds Marabeth Galardi, Vice President of Sales with Corrigan Moving Systems.
 “There are many policies that worked 5-10 years ago, that are not as attractive or competitive anymore.
 Lump sum policies were, and are still, very common, but I have been encouraging employers to really examine those policies.
 For example, a family of four moving from California to Philadelphia will have significantly higher costs and different needs than a single person moving from Chicago to Philadelphia.
-Their new positions may provide them the same lump sum moving budget, but that’s just not going to work for everyone.
+Their new positions may provide them with the same lump sum moving budget, but that’s just not going to work for everyone.
 Employers are more likely to miss out on the top talent they’re looking for, because these outdated policies are no longer competitive.
-Not to mention, that puts a lot of added stress on that relocating employee.
+Not to mention that puts a lot of added stress on that relocating employee.
 They’re spending a lot of time and energy trying to stretch their budget to cover moving expenses, travel, lodging, etc. throughout the transition process.
 That doesn’t send a new employee off to a great start with your company.”

 “The state of the housing market right now should certainly be considered when reviewing relocation policies,” explains Christine.
 “The home market is so in-flux right now, that covering storage expenses should be a benefit that employers strongly consider.
 Companies that offer additional benefits, such as covering home purchase closing costs, offering short-term storage solutions, and partnering with quality movers who are backed by reputable van lines are going to make the decision to relocate easier and more attractive for employees.”